hemendumaji/DEV-OPS_institute_end-to-end_projects/serverless_api/README.md

 Despite its name, serverless doesn’t mean a server-free existence.
 Instead, it signals a shift in responsibility — developers no longer need to manage, provision, or see the underlying servers.
 This allows them to concentrate on crafting efficient code without the distractions of server intricacies.

-In this article, we’ll explore a practical example of a Fully Serverless Architecture implemented using Terraform — a popular IaC tool and CI/CD implemented using GitHub Actions.
-The code repository we’ll be examining is hosted on GitHub: [GitHub Repository](https://github.com/NotHarshhaa/DevOps-Projects/tree/master/DevOps-Project-22)

 I have a NodeJS Cloud Native API which I have used to deploy in this architecture.
 This API is specifically designed to make use of AWS serverless services.

 **Architecture:**